Professor of Law; Director, Max Baucus Institute

-Article: Species Conservation and Recovery through Adequate Regulatory Mechanisms, Harvard Environmental Law Review (forthcoming Spring 2020)
+Article: Species Conservation and Recovery through Adequate Regulatory Mechanisms, Harvard Environmental Law Review (Fall 2020)

-Chapter: History of Federal Energy Regulation, Law of Distributed Generation, American Bar Association (forthcoming Spring 2020)
+Chapter: History of Federal Energy Regulation, Law of Distributed Generation, American Bar Association (Spring 2020)

 Article: Troubled Water: Building a Bridge to Clean Energy through Small Hydropower Regulatory Reform, UCLA Journal of Environmental Law & Policy (Summer 2018)